 - Yearly reporting of sales is required; reports of restricted use sales for the period July 1 to June 30 are due by July 31 of each year.

-- The Product Registration form can be found on the Forms page.
+- The Ohio Application for Registration of New Pesticides can be found on the Forms page.

-- List of Restricted Use products currently registered in Ohio.
+- PDF of Restricted Use products currently registered in Ohio.

 Minimum Risk Pesticides (Section 25b)

-Under section 25(b) of FIFRA, products which meet several conditions may be exempt from EPA registration.
-However, these minimum risk products are required to be registered with the state of Ohio.
-These can be registered using the same Product Registration form as for standard EPA-registered products.
+Under Section 25(b) of FIFRA, products which meet several conditions may be exempt from EPA registration.
+However, these minimum risk products are required to be registered with the State of Ohio.
+These can be registered using the same Ohio Application for Registration of New Pesticides form as for EPA-registered products.
 The product label must list all active ingredients by name and percentage, and all inert ingredients must be listed by name (percentage is optional).